 In its 2018/19 season at Royal Festival Hall the LPO resumes its year-long series Changing Faces: Stravinsky's Journey, delving into the composer's pioneering and provocative works from the 1940s onwards.
-The orchestra pays tribute to Stravinsky's extraordinary legacy, focusing on the latter stages of his life in Hollywood.

 2019 sees a celebration of the music of Britain in the series Isle of Noises.
 Not only does the Orchestra explore a range of British music from Purcell to the present day, but it also highlights key works by composers with interesting British connections, including music by Handel and Haydn.